eric-lgonz/Enterprise-Network-Expansion/README.md

 Some of the devices need their power supply to be set up before connecting them, such as the multilayer switches and the IP phone

-We can connect each multilayer switch to power by clicking on the device, and then dragging the AC power adapter to them
+We can connect each multilayer switch to power by clicking on the device, and then dragging the AC power adapter to them.

+_insert image_

 <h2>Cabling</h2>